How to Discuss a Price Increase With Clients

 Assess the Market

 Understanding the market can help determine when and how to raise prices.
-Typically, every six to nine months is a reasonable timeframe to assess conditions.
+Typically, every six to nine months is a reasonable time frame to assess conditions.
 Then, consider the following:

 • Current demand